JacobTheEvans/portfolio-generator/README.md

 CNAME Record -> Host: @ Value: <yourgitusername>.github.io
 ```

-For more details checkout [GitHubs documentation](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/) or see  the issues section.
+For more details checkout [GitHubs documentation](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/) or see  the Issues section.

 ## Issues
 If you have any issues with the portfolio website open a issue [here](https://github.com/JacobTheEvans/portfolio-generator/issues).
 Please include the contents of your `src/config.js` file.